What is the Ti Tree Bioenergy Funding?

 • Ryan Road Reserve (Purga)

-• Planting local native species to fill a current gap in a wildlife corridor along near Purga Creek (Planting Completed 28/5/2025)
+• Planting local native species to fill a current gap in a wildlife corridor along near Purga Creek (completed)

-• Watering, weeding and general maintenance to occur until April 2026.
+• Watering, weeding and general maintenance (occurs until April 2026)

 • Paynes Road (Ebenezer) Koala Reserve